BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 The full procedure, given a set of specifiers *S* used to define an instance of class *C*, works as follows:

-1. If a property is specified non-optionally by mutiple specifiers in *S*, an ambiguity error is raised.
+1. If a property is specified at the same priority level by mutiple specifiers in *S*, an ambiguity error is raised.
 2. The set of properties *P* for the new object is found by combining the properties specified by all members of *S* with the properties inherited from the class *C*.
-3. Default value specifiers from *C* (or if not overridden, from its superclasses) are added to *S* as needed so that each property in *P* is paired with a unique specifier in *S* specifying it, using the following precedence order: non-optional specifier, optional specifier, then default value.
+3. Default value specifiers from *C* (or if not overridden, from its superclasses) are added to *S* as needed so that each property in *P* is paired with a unique specifier in *S* specifying it.
 4. The dependency graph of the specifiers *S* is constructed.
 If it is cyclic, an error is raised.
 5. The graph is topologically sorted and the specifiers are evaluated in this order to determine the values of all properties *P* of the new object.
+6. Modifying specifiers are evaluated to modify relevant properties of the object.